 - Add wood beads if desired.

-- Create cradle for pot at base.
+- Create a cradle for the pot at the base.

-Price to Sell: $15–$25
+💰 Price to sell: $15–$25

-Display Tip: Hang from tree branches, tall stands, or a wooden A-frame ladder.
+📍 Display tip: Hang from tree branches, tall stands, or a wooden A-frame ladder.
 Add real or faux plants to show the finished look.

-5. Tie-Dye Tote Bags
+Tie-Dye Tote Bags

 - Pre-soak cotton totes in soda ash.